kevinsing999/public/AudioCodes-AWS-Deployment-Guide.md

 └─────────────────────────────────────────────────────────────────────────┘
 ```

+### HA Scope Clarification

+**Important:** This deployment uses HA **within a single VPC across two Availability Zones only**.
+We are NOT implementing:
+- Cross-VPC HA
+- Cross-region HA for SBCs
+- AWS Transit Gateway for Virtual IP routing between VPCs

+The Virtual IP addresses are used for failover routing **within the same VPC**, where the route table is updated to point traffic to the newly active SBC's ENI.

 ### API Access Requirements

 The Stack Manager requires **internet access** (via Internet Gateway or NAT Gateway) to communicate with AWS APIs: